ariannalangton/Portfolio/README.md

 # Arianna Langton - Data Analyst Portfolio
 ## About
-Hi, I'm Arianna!
-I have an analytical background in Physics and currently, I am on track to complete the Advanced Google Data Analytics Professional Certificate.
-I have developed a strong foundation in the physical sciences and mathematics.
-My passion for mathematics and problem-solving has naturally led me to pursue a career in data analytics.
-I am excited to bring my technical and analytical skills to the field of data science as an entry-level data specialist.
+Hello, I'm Arianna!
+I hold a Bachelor's degree in Physics with a minor in Mathematics, providing me with a strong analytical foundation in both the physical sciences and mathematics.
+My passion for problem-solving and mathematics has naturally led me toward a career in data analytics.
+I have earned both the Google Data Analytics and Google Advanced Data Analytics Certificates and am currently working toward completing the Google Business Intelligence Certificate.
+This will not only build on my data analytics expertise but also deepen my understanding of the business analytics field.

-During my studies, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
-I also gained experience in laboratory techniques, data management, and statistical analysis, which I believe will be valuable assets in my role as a data specialist.
+Throughout my studies, I refined my ability to analyze complex datasets and developed a keen eye for spotting patterns and trends.
+My experience with data management and statistical analysis has helped me develop a technical mindset that I believe will be a valuable asset in my role as a data specialist.
+I’m eager to apply my technical and analytical skills to the data science industry as an entry-level data specialist.

-In my free time, I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
-Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.
+In my spare time, I enjoy exploring new data analysis tools and techniques, always seeking opportunities to further expand my knowledge and skillset.
+Whether collaborating on a team or working independently, I thrive on uncovering insights and solving complex problems through data.
+My current technical skills include SQL, Tableau, Python, and Excel, alongside deep understanding of mathematics..

 This is a repository to showcase skills, share projects and track my progress in Data Analytics.
 ## Table of Contents